dongseop-kim/universal-datasets/univdt/components/README.md

 ### [4.
 NIH CXR (Chest X-Ray14)][NIH]

 The NIH CXR (Chest X-Ray14) dataset is a widely used collection for chest X-ray images, introduced by the National Institutes of Health (NIH).
 It comprises a total of 112,120 frontal-view X-ray images from 30,805 unique patients, including image-level labels for 14 different pathologies.
-The dataset is specifically designed for various research purposes, including the development and evaluation of machine learning algorithms for chest X-ray interpretation.<br>
+The dataset is specifically designed for various research purposes, including the development and evaluation of machine learning algorithms for chest X-ray interpretation.
+Among the total of 112,120, 25,596 are allocated for testset, with the remaining 86,524 intended for training and validation.
+However, the training and validation sets are not separated. <br>
 You can download the dataset from the [official source][NIH_LINK] and the [custom source][NIH_LINK2].
 The images in the custom source have been resized to 1024x1024 and normalized to the range of 0 to 255 from the original.

 <details>